 Our itinerary begins with a day tour out of a comfortable hotel in the Engadine valley.
 From there we head for the hills, staying in several mountain huts as well as one night in the cute little town of Bergün.
 With the exception of the lifts there and on our first, warm-up day, the whole multi-day tour will be “muscle powered”.

 An option that really shouldn't be missed is a day at the Roman-Irish baths in spa in Scuol.
 More info here.
 Scuol is about 50 km to the northeast and a very pretty train ride away.

-Last, for the more ambitious among you, join us for the Silvretta Ski Tour, which usually follows our Albula tour.
-Six days touring in the mountains not far away.
+Last, for the more ambitious among you, join us for the Silvretta Ski Tour, which precedes the Albula tour.
+Six more days touring in the mountains not far away.

 |A short movie from early March 2012.|

 Rendezvous in Pontresina in the Upper Engadine valley.
 The train service to nearby Saint Moritz and also to Pontresina is excellent.
 For example, from the Zurich airport, you'll need about 3 hours and 45 minutes to reach Pontresina.
 There are hourly departures from about 6 am to 10 pm.